AlgoMaster Logo

 Intuition

-The most direct approach: try every possible rotation of s and check if any of them equals goal.
-Since a string of length n has exactly n distinct rotations (including the original), we generate each one and compare.
+Try every possible rotation of s and check whether any of them equals goal.
+A string of length n has at most n distinct rotations (including the original), so generating each one and comparing it against goal is enough to cover every case.

 Algorithm